Last Updated on January 29, 2021 by Paul Farrell, MRP, JD, PhD

 Great “Fish Stories” Tell of Spiritual Truths

-Listen closely and you’ll hear more than one “fish stories” – some macho bragging about the size of the catch, endless details about the one that got away, or some amusing anecdotes about strange happening out there on the water – stories that fishermen know normal people will accept so they aren’t left with the simple impression that the whole day was spent swatting bugs and slogging all the way upstream through the woods hauling all that gear—just to catch that little fish?
+Listen closely and you’ll hear more than one “fish story” – some macho bragging about the size of the catch, endless details about the one that got away, or some amusing anecdotes about strange happening out there on the water – stories that fishermen know normal people will accept so they aren’t left with the simple impression that the whole day was spent swatting bugs and slogging all the way upstream through the woods hauling all that gear—just to catch that little fish?

 The truth is, fishing is a unique way of meditation that normal people will never really understand.
 Fishermen get something out there on the water that they never really get sitting in church, although they may not admit it to their pastor.
 And yet, most won’t go so far as to label it a spiritual experience – or even meditation – because all that’s something best left to monks sitting around in monasteries, not average folks in trout streams.